syne-tune/syne-tune/README.md

     tuner: Tuner
 ```
 Where metadata contains the metadata provided by the user (`{'description': 'just an example'} in this case) as well`
- as smt_tuner_creation_timestamp which stores the time-stamp when the tuning actually started.
+ as `st_tuner_creation_timestamp` which stores the time-stamp when the tuning actually started.

 **Output of a tuning job when running tuning on SageMaker.**
 When the tuning runs remotely on SageMaker, the results are stored at a regular